-In a normal season, the water supplied for rice represents about one-half of the total delivered on the Murrumbidgee Irrigation Area although in the 1955-56 season the proportion was considerably greater.
+In a normal season, the water supplied for rice represents about one-half of the total delivered on the Murrumbidgee Irrigation Areas.

 Co-operation is a prominent feature in the Murrumbidgee Areas.
 Co-operative organizations in the Mirrool section handle about 300,000 bushels of fruit per year (compared with 54,600 in 1927-28).
-The annual sales turnover of the Leeton cannery in recent years has been approximately £2,000,000.
+The annual sales turnover of the Leeton cannery in recent years has exceeded £2,000,000.
 Settlers and government agencies co-operate extensively in all matters relating to irrigation practice.